NicolasPetton/Indium/sphinx-doc/repl.rst

 Code evaluation & context
 -------------------------

-When evaluating code in the REPL, Jade will always run the code on the current execution context.
+When evaluating code in the REPL, Indium will always run the code on the current execution context.

 This means that while debugging, code execution will happen in the context of